 manually convert the code using

 Beautiful Soup 3 was the official release line of Beautiful Soup from May 2006 to March 2012.
-It is considered stable, and only critical security bugs will be fixed.
-Here's the Beautiful Soup 3 documentation.
+It does not support Python 3 and it will be discontinued on or after December 31, 2020—one year after the Python 2 sunsetting date.
+If you have any active projects using Beautiful Soup 3, you should migrate to Beautiful Soup 4 as part of your Python 3 conversion.

 python-BeautifulSoup in Fedora.